 What Does Every Sewing Machine Offer

-Think About What You Want Your Machine To Do
+What Do You Want To Make?

 I wanted mine to do a bit of everything but didn’t need the machine to be too much to handle because even now I only use a handful of stitches.
-I always learnt on a Bernina 1500 so that was what I was comfortable with, it was a second nature to me so it fit well for me.
+I always learnt on a Bernina 1500 so that was what I was comfortable with, it was second nature to me so it fit well for me.

 What Can You Afford

-What I have learnt
+What I have learned

 Here are a few machines that have been recommended by experts in the field: